-Following a Voluntary or Involuntary Leave, the student may be required to apply in writing to the Manager, Student Affairs in order to return to campus.
-The application is required in a timeline established by the Manager, Student that will be no longer than necessary to review the materials.
+Following a Voluntary or Involuntary Leave, the student may be required to apply in writing to Student Affairs in order to return to campus.
+The application is required in a timeline established by Student that will be no longer than necessary to review the materials.
 The application will require the following in order to be considered: evidence that all terms and conditions associated with the Voluntary or Involuntary Leave have been met, evidence that all current outstanding disciplinary sanctions have been completed, and, if applicable, a Voluntary or Involuntary Leave Assessment Form completed by appropriate treating medical professional(s).

-The Manager, Student Affairs will evaluate completed applications and their accompanying documentation and consult with the Student-at-Risk Case Team to develop a Return to Campus Procedures.
-A recommendation regarding whether the student should be permitted to return to campus and any return to campus management plan shall be forwarded to the Vice

-Provost, Teaching, Learning and Student Success, normally within 20 working days after receipt of a completed application.
-During the review process, the Manager, Student Affairs may require the student to provide additional documentation from treating medical professional(s).
+Student Affairs will evaluate completed applications and their accompanying documentation and consult with the Campus Assessment, Response, and Education Team to develop a Return to Campus Procedures.
+A recommendation regarding whether the student should be permitted to return to campus and any return to campus management plan shall be forwarded to the Vice Provost, Teaching, Learning and Student Success, normally within 20 working days after receipt of a completed application.
+During the review process, Student Affairs may require the student to provide additional documentation from treating medical professional(s).
 The Vice Provost, Teaching, Learning and Student Success shall inform the student, in writing, whether the application has been approved.